BetterRoll/CSGOROLL-BOT/README.md

 - Auto-better for roulette
 - Auto-call bots
 - Show total pulled per side in 2v2 battles
-- Auto-join gem giveaways
+- Auto-join Gem (coconut & golde coconut) giveaways

 ### For All
 - Chat Manager : Mute spammers and annoying or toxic users.
+EyeMode.
 - Social : Follow your friends and favorite content creators.
 (Their battles will be shown at the top of the page.)